 The evening kicked off with piper, Ivan Brooks (dressed in the traditional uniform of kilt, plaid and feather bonnet), playing the bagpipes with great aplomb while "piping in" those sitting at the top table: President Stephen Thompson, his wife Sue, and their guests.

 Ivan then officially welcomed everyone in Scottish using text adapted by Past President Peter Hermitage.
-Next, he piped in the haggis which Sue held above her head as it was brought in.
-In was placed on a table in the centre of the room; the piper then addressed it with twelve verses by Burns and ceremoniously "stabbed" it before it was taken away to be served to the guests.
+Next, he piped in the haggis which Sue held above her head as she brought it in.
+Ir was placed on a table in the centre of the room; the piper then addressed the haggis with twelve verses by Burns and ceremoniously "stabbed" it before it was taken away to be served to the guests.

 The first course of the meal, all of which was prepared, cooked and served by Sue Thompson, was haggis, "neeps" (mashed swede/turnip) and "tatties" (potatoes) – layered and oven baked in a ramekin.
 It was served, of course, with a tot of whisky.